ukmda/ukmda-dataprocessing/usermgmt/README.md

 ## Basic Principles
 A camera consists of a location and pointing direction.

 Each _location_ is assigned a unique *AWS* user with credentials that grant suitable permissions to the S3 storage.
+For example, a contributor in Toytown might be assigned a unique AWS user "Toytown".

 AWS credentials are not shared between locations.
 If a location's credentials are compromised, they can be disabled without impacting the rest of the network and new credentials can then be issued.
 The *ukmon-pitools* toolset is designed so that new credentials will be picked up the next time *refreshTools.sh* is run on the impacted Pi (either at reboot or manually).

 Each _camera_ is allocated a unique *Unix* ID.
 The public ssh key provided by the operator is used to enable *ukmon-pitools* to login and collect configuration information for the camera.
-SSH keys are not shared between cameras.
+For example if the contributor at Toytown had two cameras facing North and South, the cameras might be named "toytown_s" and "toytown_n".
+Note that camera names are in lower case, must be unique and also that SSH keys are not shared between cameras.

 # User Management tool
-Unix and AWS User creation and configuration are managed by *stationMaint2.py* which uses native AWS and Unix libraries to execute the required commands.
-The tool requires AWS credentials which are restricted to UKMON administrators.
+Unix and AWS User creation and configuration are managed by *stationMaint.ps1* which calls a python programme that uses native AWS and Unix libraries to execute the required commands.
+The tool requires AWS credentials which are restricted to UKMON administrators (see note below).

 ## Adding a new camera
 To add a new camera the camera operator must supply the following: